MerlionRock/RealAndroidBot/README.md

 11. Follow by `cd rab`
 12. Setup your phone according to app requirements as instructed above and run all required apps on phone
 13. Make sure your Pokemon Go is at map page and **zoomed out to the max**.
-14. Make sure your device are connected to your machine, run this command in Terminal or PowerShell `python3 -m uiautomator2 init`.
+14. Make sure your device are connected to your machine, run this command in Terminal or PowerShell `python -m uiautomator2 init`.
 Check your phone and allow installation of automator on your Phone
 15. Please ensure you have copied config.example.yaml to rab/config.yaml and configure it, then run `python run.py` in your terminal or powershell
 16. To run multiple devices, first run adb devices to get all your device ID connected to your computer